wetet2/simple-web-explorer/README.md

 # simple-web-explorer
-This is a reponsive web file explorer on NodeJS with Express such as IIS Directory search.
+This is a reponsive web file explorer on NodeJS with Express and React such as IIS Directory search.
 simple-web-explorer is made for sharing files and viewing some images easily.
 It's very useful and convenient sharing something with coworkers.